edgedb/edgedb/docs/reference/protocol/index.rst

     will send a :ref:`ref_protocol_msg_command_data_description` prior to
     sending any :ref:`ref_protocol_msg_data` messages.

+    The client could attach state data.
+When doing so, the client must also set the state type descriptor, which must then match the state type in the current connection on the server side, or else a ``StateMismatchError`` is returned in an ``ErrorResponse`` message.

 Each of the messages could contain one or more EdgeQL commands separated by a semicolon (``;``).
 If more than one EdgeQL command is found in a single message, the server will treat the commands as an EdgeQL script.
 EdgeQL scripts